alexpeachey/response_state/README.md

 ## About
-The ResponseState pattern models more facetted method results than the currently used simple return values.

-In particular, ResponseState results represent the different possible outcomes of the method's algorithm, each one with its own type of data payload.
+The ResponseState pattern allows modeling and efficient interaction with well structured outcomes of service calls.

+As an example, an attempt to transfer funds between accounts can succeed or fail in a variety of ways.
+Each situation has to be dealt with individually.
-As an example, here is how readable a service that transfers funds between accounts can be consumed using the ResponseState pattern:
+Here is how efficient this situation can be modeled using the ResponseState pattern provided by this Gem:

 ```ruby
 AccountServices.transferFunds from: 'Checking', to: 'Savings', amount: 100 do |result|